Extending the Range of Robust PCE Inflation Measures: Extending Robust PCE Inflation Measures

 The differences between the inflation measures come from the underlying set of expenditure categories used to compute them.
-Trimming out categories narrows the range of inflation rates used to construct the robust inflation measures.
-The distribution of inflation rates across categories is remarkably wide, with a range between the 10th and 90th percentiles of \Paste{range_90_10} percentage points on average, which makes trimming potentially very consequential.
-Despite this, the distribution of month-to-month inflation rates is concentrated across the median, as reflected by the interquartile range (the range between the 25th and 75th percentiles of the distribution), which is \Paste{range_75_25} percentage point on average.
-That most categories exhibit relatively small price changes and some categories exhibit large changes is reflected in the high kurtosis of price changes.\footnote{ Figure \ref{fig:robust_measures_pct} in Appendix \ref{app:Additional_Figures} illustrates this by plotting the 10th, 24th, 50th, 69th, and 90th percentiles of month-to-month inflation across expenditure categories.
-The 24th and 69th percentiles correspond to the trims of the official trimmed-mean inflation series, and the 50th percentile to the trim of the official mean inflation series. }
+Trimming categories narrows the range of inflation rates used to construct robust inflation measures.
+Figure \ref{fig:robust_measures_pct} illustrates this by plotting the 10th, 24th, 50th, 69th, and 90th percentiles of month-to-month inflation across expenditure categories.
+The 24th and 69th percentiles correspond to the trims of the official trimmed mean inflation series, and the 50th percentile to the trim of the official mean inflation series.

+The distribution of inflation rates across categories is remarkably wide, with a range between the 10th and 90th percentiles of \Paste{range_90_10} percentage points on average, which makes trimming consequential in many periods, particularly during those with high headline inflation.
+The interquartile range (the range between the 25th and 75th percentiles of the distribution) is \Paste{range_75_25} percentage points on average, of similar magnitude to the range between the levels of the three robust inflation measures in Figure \ref{fig:robust_measures}.

-The set of categories varies over time, as it depends on the contemporaneous distribution of inflation across expenditure categories.
+The set of categories which are included in the calculations of the trimmed mean and median inflation measures varies over time, as it depends on the contemporaneous distribution of inflation across expenditure categories.
 However, there are certain regularities.
-The categories most commonly excluded from the construction of robust inflation measures are food and fuel categories (for example, eggs, vegetables, gasoline), which are the same categories excluded from core PCE.
+The categories most commonly excluded are food and fuel categories (for example, eggs, vegetables, gasoline), which are some of the categories excluded from core PCE.
 This set is much larger for median inflation.
-In fact, 71 of the \Paste{ss_cats} categories we consider never coincide with the median inflation category, while every category has been included in the trimmed mean at some point.
-Table \ref{tab:Excluded_Categories} lists the categories most commonly excluded and included in the construction of median and trimmed-mean inflation.
+In fact, 62 of the \Paste{ss_cats} categories we consider never coincide with the median inflation category, while every category is included in the trimmed mean at some point.
+Table \ref{tab:Excluded_Categories} lists the categories most commonly excluded and included in the construction of median and trimmed mean inflation.